top of page

 ABOUT US

-My name is Sharon Goff and I had the pleasure of being re-elected by the members of the Chestfield Women’s Institute in March this year to be their President, for a further year, a honour I was very proud to accept.
+My name is Sharon Goff and I had the pleasure of being re-elected by the members of the Chestfield Women’s Institute in March 2025 to be their President, for a further year, a honour I was very proud to accept.

-We are a very friendly and welcoming group of women and each meeting is different so why not come along and join us, the first three months are free, you can then see if becoming a member of Our WI is something you would like to do.
+I want to finish by saying that we are a very friendly and welcoming group of women, and each meeting is different so why not come along and join us, the first three months are free, you can then see if becoming a member of our WI is something you would like to do.

 Hopefully we will see you soon at one of the meetings.